 For the power bites:

-4 medium carrots (1/2 pound), peeled and sliced into 1/2-inch pieces
+medium carrots (about 8 ounces), peeled and sliced into 1/2-inch pieces

-1/2 cup (128 grams) unsalted creamy almond butter
+unsalted creamy almond butter

 - 1 teaspoon

-- 1/4 teaspoon ground nutmeg
+- 1/4 teaspoon

-- 1/2 teaspoon kosher salt
+- 1/2 teaspoon

 For the icing:

-1/8 teaspoon ground vanilla beans or vanilla bean paste, or 1/2 teaspoon vanilla extract
+ground vanilla beans or vanilla bean paste, or 1/2 teaspoon vanilla extract

-Use a sturdy metal spoon (the flatware kind, not a measuring spoon) to scoop up a heaping tablespoon of chilled dough.
+Use a sturdy spoon (the flatware kind, not a measuring spoon) to scoop up a heaping tablespoon of chilled dough.
 With another spoon, scrape the dough sideways off of the first spoon; the dough will stick to the second spoon.
 Continue passing the dough back and forth between the spoons a few times until it is roughly ball-shaped.

 Scrape the shaped dough off of the spoon and drop it into the almond flour.
 Sprinkle more almond flour on the sides and top of the dough to coat completely, then pick it up and use your hands to gently roll it into a ball.
 Do this quickly, without too much pressure, to avoid pressing the almond flour into the dough too much.
 Place on the baking sheet.

 Once you have rolled all of the dough into power bites, drizzle the tops with icing: Snip off a tiny corner of the baggie, and squeeze the bag to dispense a thin squiggle of icing onto each power bite.